-The Company's financial instruments consist of cash and cash equivalents, other receivables, short-term investments, reclamation deposits, accounts payable and accrued liabilities, due to joint venture and due to related parties.
+The Company's financial instruments consist of cash and cash equivalents, other receivables, short-term investments, reclamation deposits, accounts payable and accrued liabilities, due to joint venture, due to related parties, lease liability and government loan payable.
 All financial instruments are initially recorded at fair value and classified as follows:

 Cash and cash equivalents, other receivables and reclamation deposits are classified as financial assets at amortized cost.
-Accounts payable and accrued liabilities, due to joint venture and due to related parties are classified as financial liabilities at amortized cost.
+Accounts payable and accrued liabilities, due to joint venture, due to related parties, lease liability and government loan payable are classified as financial liabilities at amortized cost.
 Both financial assets at amortized cost and financial liabilities at amortized cost are subsequently measured using the effective interest method; and

-Notes to Condensed Consolidated Interim Financial Statements (Unaudited, expressed in Canadian dollars unless otherwise stated) February 29, 2020 and February 28, 2019
+Notes to Condensed Consolidated Interim Financial Statements (Unaudited, expressed in Canadian dollars unless otherwise stated) May 31, 2020 and 2019